vingerha/ha-gtfs-rt-v2/README.md

 GTFS providers should also publish a zip file containing static data, including route and stop information.
 For example [Translink SEQ ZIP](https://gtfsrt.api.translink.com.au/GTFS/SEQ_GTFS.zip).
 The route and stop ids you need to configure the realtime feed in HA are provided in this file.

+## Troubleshooting

+As it can be time-consuming doing trouble shooting in Home Assistant a test.py script it provided that is almost identical code but can be run in any python 3 environment.
+It uses an input yaml file that is in the same format as the configuration file used in Home Assistant, making it quick and easily many different GTFS-RT provider, route and stop configurations (see test_translink.yaml for an example).
+The output can optionally be redirected to a text file

+Usage: test.py -f <yaml file> -d INFO|DEBUG { -o <outfile file> }

 ## Reporting an Issue

 1. Setup your logger to print debug messages for this component using: